itsAkankshaJha/itsAkankshaJha/README.md

 ### Hola folks 👋
-Welcome to my github repsitory.
+Welcome to my github repsitory :smile:<br>
-I am pursuing my B.Tech in COMPUTER SCIENCE(2019-2023) from DAV Institute of Engineering and technology,Jalandhar.
+:technologist: I am pursuing my B.Tech in (2019-2023) from DAV Institute of Engineering and technology,Jalandhar <br>
-I’m currently working on building a chatbot using rasa framework.
+ :raised_hands: I’m currently working on building a chatbot using rasa framework.<br>
-I’m currently learning Front end web development :innocent:
+:maple_leaf: I’m currently learning Front end web development :innocent:<br>

+Connect with me :sunglasses: https://in.linkedin.com/in/akanksha-parashar-380b191ab <br>
+:zany_face: HAPPY STALKING!!:eyes:

 <!--
 **itsAkankshaJha/itsAkankshaJha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.